-Within 6 months after the commencement of the year of assessment (for individuals: 31 August), an amount equal to half of the tax on the estimated taxable income, less any employee's tax deductions to date, and foreign tax rebates in terms of section 6quat, must be paid to SARS.
-The estimated taxable income must not be less than the basic amount (as discussed above), unless permission is obtained from SARS to use a lower estimate.
+Within 6 months after the commencement of the year of assessment (for individuals: 31 August), an amount equal to half of the tax on the estimated taxable income for the year of assessment, less any employees' tax paid to date and foreign tax rebates in terms of section 6quat, must be paid to SARS.
+The estimated taxable income must not be less than the basic amount (as discussed above) unless SARS approves a lower estimate.